- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 The EMNRD Contact Person for this procurement is:

-Offerors shall direct any questions regarding this RFP to Mrs. McElroy at the email address indicated above.
+Offerors shall direct any questions regarding this RFP to Carol Bada at the address indicated.
 EMNRD will only respond to written questions regarding this RFP.
-Written answers to those questions will be sent to all who request copies of this RFP and will also be posted on the EMNRD website.
+Written answers to those questions will be sent to all who request copies of this RFP and will also be posted on the EMNRD Forestry Division website.

 Any inquiries or requests regarding this procurement must be submitted in writing to the EMNRD Contact Person listed above.
 Offerors may contact ONLY the Contact Person regarding this RFP.
 Other state employees or Evaluation Committee members do not have authority to respond on EMNRD's behalf.